Paletti-org/image.div/README.rst

 Screenshot 1: An image made from 7,985 html divs.

 Naturally, this is very inefficient.
-The example file (`example.jpg`) comes in original gameboy color resolution, 160x144, and has a size of 23kb.
+The example file (``example.png``) comes in original gameboy color resolution, 160x144, and has a size of 23kb.
 The output html and css blow that up to 362kb!
 And this is after two optimizations: After noticing huge css files in the first version, I changed it so that repeated colors use the same css id (which is basically palette indexing).
 Secondly, when horizontally neighbouring pixels are equal, I changed it to stretch the div instead of using single divs with the same color value.
-That's the reason the exmaple has only 7,985 divs instead of (160x144 = )  23,040.
+That's the reason the example has only 7,985 divs instead of (160x144 = )  23,040.
+Still, this does not work well with bigger images. ``example2.png`` has a geometry of 512x512 pixels and already takes a good while for my Firefox to render.
+I tried converting a wallpaper (1920x1080), but upon seeing the .html file size of 650Mb I didn't even try to open it.

 Pro's:
  - can't copy